ericoporto/ags-manual-wiki/MusicAndSound.md

 the first one will be cut off when the second one starts playing.

 OGG is a digital music format similar to MP3, but achieving better compression and higher quality.
-More importantly, it is a totally free format so no royalty payments or licenses are required to use it.
 For more information and programs to encode your music to OGG, see https://www.vorbis.org/

 **Audio in the Editor**